-- 82) Which of the following is true concerning people who have higher core self-evaluation scores? - A) They tend to be selfish. - B) They tend to possess an overabundance of positive self-regard. - C) They tend to avoid diagnosing others' emotions. - D) They tend to choose complex and more challenging work.
+- 83) Which is true concerning people who have higher core self-evaluation scores? - A) They tend to be selfish. - B) They tend to possess an overabundance of positive self-regard. - C) They tend to avoid diagnosing others' emotions. - D) They tend to choose complex and more challenging work.